-So how do you go about identifying a boom suburb?
-Thankfully today we have a wealth of property and market data to help us make an informed decision.
+So how do you go about identifying a booming suburb?
+Thankfully today we have a wealth of property market data to help us make an informed decision.
 This article will help you understand:

 Take a look: OpenAgent real estate investing hub

-Rental yields, which details how much income/rent a property could fetch over a timeframe, as a proportion of its value.
-Rising rental yields are a good sign that there is strong demand for rental accomodation.
+- Rental yields, which details how much income/rent a property could fetch over a timeframe, as a proportion of its value.
+Rising rental yields are a good sign that there is strong demand for rental accommodation.